Bengaluru COVID-19 Latest News, Lockdown Guidelines 6.0, Corona Case Cases Today News Updates | ExBulletin

 Bengaluru COVID-19 Latest News, Lockdown Guidelines 6.0, Corona Case Cases Today News Updates

+She said, out of 7,033 active cases, 6,918 patients are in isolation in designated hospitals and are stable, while 115 are in the ICU.
+Among the six deaths reported Tuesday, four are from Urban Bengaluru and one each from Dharwad and Tumakuru.

+Among the districts where new cases were reported, Bengaluru Urban accounted for 363, Myauru 56, Ballari 26, Kalaburagi 25, Belagavi 15, Tumakuru 14, followed by others.

-According to the health department, a total of over 1,89,89,488 samples have been tested so far, of which 68,339 were tested on Wednesday alone.
+A total of over 1.94 crore samples have been tested so far, of which 66,426 were tested on Tuesday alone, and 4,647 among them were rapid antigen tests.

 Here are some contacts that can help you in emergency situations: